 Yoga therapy sessions may include the use of movement, postures, sound, breath, visualization and meditation and other healing modalities.
 Yoga therapy may also take place in a group class, where the participants share a common injury or illness, but because of the larger numbers of students, individual needs may not be met as directly as when working one-to-one with a therapist.

-Whether in a private session or group class, working with the yoga therapist, self-motivated and -empowered individuals become informed, active participants in creating their best life.
+Whether in a private session or group class, working with the yoga therapist, individuals become informed, active participants in creating their best life.

 For more information on Yoga Therapy click here.